-The enclosed form of proxy is solicited by the Board of Directors to be used at the 2001 annual meeting of stockholders to be held at our offices, located at 108 Wild Basin Road, Austin, Texas at 2:00 p.m., central standard time, on Monday, January 14, 2002.
+The enclosed form of proxy is solicited by the Board of Directors to be used at the 2001 annual meeting of stockholders to be held at , Austin, Texas at , on , , 200 .

 We will bear the entire cost of solicitation of proxies, including preparation, assembly, printing and mailing of this proxy statement, the proxy and any additional information furnished to you.
 Copies of solicitation materials will be furnished to banks, brokerage houses, fiduciaries and custodians holding in their names shares of our common stock beneficially owned by others to forward to such beneficial owners.
 We may reimburse persons representing beneficial owners of common stock for their costs of forwarding solicitation materials to such beneficial owners.
 Original solicitation of proxies by mail may be supplemented by telephone, telegram or personal solicitation by our directors, officers or other regular employees.
-In addition to the proxy solicitation material mailed to stockholders, we have also retained the services of Mellon Investor Services LLC to assist in the solicitation of proxies for a base fee estimated at \$5,000.
-If all of the items on which you are voting pass, we will pay Mellon Investor Services LLC a success fee estimated at \$3,000.
+No additional compensation will be paid to directors, officers or other regular employees for such services.